HTML hr Tag – Complete Guide with Examples & Best Practices

-What is the HTML hr Tag?
+Introduction: What Is the HTML <hr> Tag?

 <hr>